City of Livermore website

-Home Police MenuAnimal Control Information
+Home Police MenuAnimal Services Information

 While Livermore City ordinance does not have a leash law for cats, free-roaming cats can be a nuisance at times.
 All cats should be vaccinated annually against rabies; however, law does not require cats to be vaccinated.
 We strongly encourage owners to confine their cats indoors at all times.
 An indoor cat that escapes risks exposure to disease, traffic hazards, and other dangers.